-Although we believe that the net proceeds of our initial public offering and the sale of the private units, including the interest earned on the proceeds held in the trust account that may be available to us for our initial business combination, will be sufficient to allow us to consummate our initial business combination, because we have not yet identified any prospective target business we cannot ascertain the capital requirements for any particular transaction.
-If the net proceeds of our initial public offering and the sale of the private units prove to be insufficient, either because of the size of our initial business combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from shareholders who elect redemption in connection with our initial business combination or the terms of negotiated transactions to purchase shares in connection with our initial business combination.
+Although we believe that the net proceeds of our initial public offering and the sale of the private units, including the interest earned on the proceeds held in the trust account that may be available to us for our initial business combination, will be sufficient to allow us to consummate our initial business combination.
+If the net proceeds of our initial public offering and the sale of the private units (less the amounts paid for redemptions in connection with the Extension described elsewhere in this Report) prove to be insufficient, either because of the size of our initial business combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from shareholders who elect redemption in connection with our initial business combination or the terms of negotiated transactions to purchase shares in connection with our initial business combination.
 Financing may not be available on acceptable terms, if at all.
-To the extent that additional financing proves to be unavailable when needed to consummate our initial business combination, we would be compelled to either restructure the transaction or abandon that particular initial business combination and seek an alternative target business candidate.
+To the extent that additional financing proves to be unavailable when needed to consummate our initial business candidate.
 If we are unable to complete our initial business combination, our public shareholders may only receive \$10.10 per share or potentially less than \$10.10 per share on our redemption, and the rights and warrants will expire worthless.
 In addition, even if we do not need additional financing to consummate our initial business.
+The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.
 None of our officers, directors or shareholders is required to provide any financing to us in connection with or after our initial business combination.

-If we do not hold an annual meeting of shareholders until after the consummation of our initial business combination, shareholders will not be afforded an opportunity to elect directors and to discuss company affairs with management until such time.
+If we do not hold another annual meeting of shareholders until after the consummation of our initial business combination, shareholders will not be afforded an opportunity to elect directors and to discuss company affairs with management until such time.

 Unless otherwise required by law or the rules of Nasdaq, we do not currently intend to call an annual meeting of shareholders until after we consummate our initial business combination.
 If our shareholders want us to hold a meeting prior to our consummation of our initial business combination, they may do so by members holding not less than thirty percent of voting rights in respect of the matter for which the meeting is requested making a request in writing to the directors in accordance with Section 82(2) of the Companies Act.
 Under British Virgin Islands law, we may not increase the required percentage to call a meeting above thirty percent.
-Until we hold an annual meeting of shareholders, public shareholders may not be afforded the opportunity to elect directors and to discuss company affairs with management.
+Until we hold another annual meeting of shareholders, public shareholders may not be afforded the opportunity to elect directors and to discuss company affairs with management.